iivmok/SophiaLex/README.md

 --------

   - variables (90% there)
-  - trigonomy and other functions
+  - tigonometry and other functions
   - assignment expressions (y =x^2 + 5*x + 3)

 Speed